-After graduating from Warwick University in 1994 with a mathematics degree, Andrew became a mathematics teacher in inner city Birmingham.
-He has worked in a number of different schools, all in challenging circumstances, as his passion is making a difference for the children who need good teachers.
+After graduating from the University of Warwick in 1994, with a Mathematics degree, Andrew became a Mathematics teacher in inner city Birmingham.
+He worked in a number of different schools, all in challenging circumstances, as his passion is making a difference for the children who need good teachers.

 Peter Denison-Pender is a specialist small business and technology tax consultant, working with small business clients on operating and tax issues.
 He has more than 20 years of operating and investing experience in early stage technology companies.

 Peter is a Chartered Financial Analyst (CFA) and Fellow of the Chartered Certified Accountants (FCCA) and read Economics and Economic History at the University of Exeter.
 He puts these financial skills to work as Treasurer for the Access Project.

 He was a trustee of the Royal Albert Hall from 2004-2015, where he chaired the commercial trading operations, and was a secondary school governor in Brent from 2000-2007.

 John is the Chair of the Board of Trustees.

 John is a retired partner and COO of Independent Franchise Partners, LLP, and a non-executive director of a number of companies.
 With a background in asset management and banking in Europe, South East Asia, Australia, and the USA, John has seen the difference that access to quality education makes to everyone.
 He is passionate about improving the quality of education generally and ensuring that all students have access to the best possible resources and curriculum.